OktarinTentakel/pattern-lab-basic-setup/readme.md

-### Extending Twig

-If you ever feel the need to add functionality to Twig, you can do so using the `alter-twig.php` file generated and used by the pattern lab.
-It contains an environment to extend the engine with all sorts of things and examples as well.

 ### Dummy Images

 To create self-documenting pattern images we automatically create dummy images to use in patterns in a default format.